Land Information Memorandum (LIM)

 The back of the application form provides a more in depth description of items.

-What happens if there's no building permit for work done on the property?
+What if there is no permit for work done on the property?

 Housing Corporation and Department of Maori Affairs houses built prior to 1991 - both organisations were not required to apply for a building consent.